webtechnick/CakePHP-Facebook-Plugin/README.txt

 1.5.2 Added Facebook.Connect user method to retrieve user data much like Auth.
 1.5.3 Added Facebook status() function to helper.
 1.5.4: Fixed a bug in Facebook.Connect that would white screen if session was in an unstable state coming in.
+1.5.5: Bug fix for helper use only with init.
+Was dependant on Connect Component, but not anymore

 Docs
 ==================